DueroBone/baseicRobot/README.md

 # When using

 This is designed to be a template scaffold for future robots.
 Do not put production code inside of this project.

+Also note the sub-repository [SyncedLibraries](https://github.com/TribeTech4485/SyncedLibraries).
+The README should explain the basics.